ilyass-afkir/LLM-MTSC/README.md

-# LLMs for Range Prediction of Electric Trucks in Pre-Development Software and Electronics
+# LLMs for Multivariate Time Series Forecasting

-Still under active development.
+This project studies the use of LLMs for multivariate time series classification.

+The implementation uses datasets from the UEA benchmark for training and evaluation.
+The model pipeline supports LLaMA-3 models and related variants.

+The project is under development.
+Training and inference workflows are available.

-## Usage
+# Usage

-Coming soon.
+Instructions will be added.